Who are the Institutional Holders in GitLab Inc. (GTLB)?

 Sponsored

-The stock witnessed a -11.95% gain in the last 1 month and extending the period to 3 months gives it a 10.22%, and is -3.38% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.73% over the week and 6.48% over the month.
+The stock witnessed a -0.40% loss in the last 1 month and extending the period to 3 months gives it a 30.52%, and is 16.84% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.38% over the week and 6.93% over the month.

 GitLab Inc. (GTLB) Analyst Forecasts